Innovations in Care

 While your MDA Care Center visit will vary depending upon whether it’s a diagnostic evaluation or follow-up visit, one thing to know is that you’ll find dedicated teams of expert health professionals skilled in the diagnosis and medical management of neuromuscular diseases.
 Such management ranges from measures for controlling symptoms to medical interventions designed to enhance quality of life and independence.

-If your physician suspects that you may be affected by a neuromuscular disorder included in MDA’s program, we encourage you to contact your local MDA office to be connected to the MDA Care Center in your area.
+If your physician suspects you may be affected by a neuromuscular disorder included in MDA’s program, we encourage you to contact the MDA Resource Center to be connected to an MDA Care Center, or search for your nearest center here.
 The diagnostic process depends in large part upon which neuromuscular disease is suspected.
-For information about the diagnostic process for specific neuromuscular disorders, please visit the Learn About Neuromuscular Diseases section.

-Your local MDA health care service coordinator will be available at the MDA Care Center to answer questions, provide educational materials, coordinate any services you may need and assist with community resource referrals.
+An experienced MDA Care and Clinical Services Specialist will be available to answer questions, provide educational materials, coordinate any services you may need and assist with community resource referrals.

 Upon diagnosis, a number of medical management measures may be recommended by the MDA Care Center team, including: